 9. Bingin Beach

-Look out for the signs made of recycled wood, or follow the small groups of Bali’s cool crowds with surf boards in-hand and sand-covered bare-feet.
+Look out for the signs made of recycled wood, or follow the small groups of Bali’s cool crowds with surf boards in-hand and bare-feet.
 Bingin Beach is a boho hideaway that can be hard to find unless you know where you’re going – or who to follow.
 With perfect waves and small sandy coves for swimming at low tide, this cliff-based beach is a favourite for Bali’s sun soakers and surfers.
 You’ll need to be relatively fit to get to and from the beach (there are uneven, rocky steps from the top of the cliff to the sand), but your efforts will certainly be rewarded.
-Dozens of affordable beach stays line the cliffside too, making this a good spot for budget trips.
+Dozens of beach stays line the cliffside too, making this a good spot for weekend trips.
 There are some great healthy cafés here too, perfect for a post-surf refuel.

 Bingin Beach is best for boho vibes – pop down at sunset for cocktails, beach bonfires and epic surfing.